Lawliar/logseq-database/techniques/vscode.md

 ### remote-ssh promt passphrase multiple times then login failed
 1. I tried to delete ~/.vscode-server from the remote machine as suggesteed here, but no good https://github.com/microsoft/vscode-remote-release/issues/2518
 2. then I guess, this problem is because, I disabled password login from my remote machine (only allowing pubkey), but I don't have ssh-agent running.
 So I followed this https://code.visualstudio.com/docs/remote/troubleshooting#_enabling-alternate-ssh-authentication-methods to disable useLocalServer and configure ControlMaster.
 Then it finally worked.
+3. There is one time I thought this did not work on windows, but, after I specify ForwardAgent locally in my ssh config file, and setup the ssh agent to automatically spawn on windows through https://code.visualstudio.com/docs/remote/troubleshooting#_setting-up-the-ssh-agent (Set-Service ssh-agent -StartupType Automatic, Start-Service ssh-agent Get-Service ssh-agent), it finally worked.

 ### Opened tabs for same folder but in different environments
 So when you work on some folder, vscode will memorize the opened tabs when you last close the workspace.